 The Holocaust perpetrated by Nazi Germany was inarguably one of the worst events of the 20th century.
-Six million Jews were massacred and many others became refugees or went into hiding.
+Six million Jews and millions of others (gay people, those with disabilities, Roma, and more) were massacred, while many others became refugees or went into hiding.

-Unfortunately, these kind of historical tragedies aren't limited to just Nazi Germany.
+Unfortunately, these kinds of historical tragedies aren't limited to just Nazi Germany.
 We've seen this kind of genocide before, but humans have an alarming propensity to gloss over the dark parts of our history.
-Some genocides were even turned into holidays which celebrate the perpetrators' success.
-We don't often hear much about these obscure historical pogroms, because, as they say, history is written by the victors.
+Some genocides were even turned into holidays that celebrate the perpetrators' success.
+We don't often hear much about these obscure historical pogroms, because as they say, history is written by the victors.

 Maybe it’s important, then, to discuss even those genocides throughout history that aren’t as well-known.
 By keeping these victims alive in our minds and hearts, we may be able to prevent similar catastrophes in the future.
 That's the whole point of being human, right?
 Over time, we get better.
 It does, however, behoove us to remember the times when we were at our worst.

-Armenia is a small country west of present day Turkey.
+Armenia is a small country next to present-day Turkey.
 The Armenians lived in this region for thousands of years before being absorbed by the Ottoman Empire during the 15th century.
-World War I exacerbated tensions between the then-collapsing Ottoman Empire and the Armenians, who had helped the Russians take on the Turks.
+WWI exacerbated tensions between the then-collapsing Ottoman Empire and the Armenians, who had helped the Russians take on the Turks.

 In 1915, the Turkish government began executing Armenian intellectuals and evicting Armenian citizens from their homes.
-They were forced to march through the Syrian desert without food or water until they died from dehydration and hunger.
+They were forced to march through the Mesopotamian desert without food or water until they perished from dehydration and hunger.
 By the time the massacre ended, almost 1.5 million Armenians were dead.
 To this day, Turkey still denies the scale of the massacre.
-Their government refuses to even call it "genocide."see more on Armenian Genocide
+The Turkish government refuses to even call it "genocide."

 Canada's Indigenous Genocide